emwap/stream-paper/paper.md

 \end{figure}

-We have measured the difference between functional and monadic streams on two different benchmarks: moving average and fir filter.
+We have measured the difference between functional and monadic streams on two different benchmarks: moving average and FIR filter.
 The measurements have been performed on a MacBook Pro, equipped with a 2 GHz Intel Core i7 and 8 GB 1600 MHz DDR3.
 Only one core as been used throughout all benchmarks.